ashaunthomas/starchitecture-cli/README.md

 # starchitecture-cli
-An architecture tool based on the abstract/instability graph expressed in "Clean Architecture" by Robert C. Martin
+An architecture tool based on the Stable Abstractions Principle expressed in "Clean Architecture" by Robert C. Martin

 ![Abstract/Stability Graph](https://adriancitu.files.wordpress.com/2017/12/sapprinciple1.png)

+Fan-In: Number of classes *outside* the component that depend on classes *within* the component
+Fan-Out: Number of classes *inside* the component that depend on classes *outside* the component

-I = Incoming dependencies / (Incoming dependencies + Outgoing dependencies)
+Instability =  Fan-out / (Fan-In + Fan-Out)
+(Instability is in range 0-1 inclusive with a value of 1 meaning a maximally unstable component)

-A = Number of classes in the component / Number of abstract classes and interfaces in the component.
+Na = Number of abstract classes and interfaces in the component Nc = total classes and interfaces

+Abstractiveness = Na / Nc
+(Abstractiveness is in range 0-1 inclusive with a value of 1 meaning a component contains all abstract classes and interfaces)

 ## Legend